Katherine Elkins: Speaking

-Elkins is one of the leading women speaking widely on interdisciplinary AI.
+Elkins has given invited talks on AI, digital humanities, and higher education at institutions.
 As early as 2019, she publicly advocated integrating AI into traditional humanities curriculum with a keynote address at the Ohio State University.
 She gave the Meredith-Donovan lecture at Mount Saint Mary's University in 2023, featured AI Working Group lecture at Wofford College, and presentation at the Stories that Win Symposium at Washington University in 2024.
 Elkins gives keynotes on the intersection of AI, digital humanities, education, and the future of work.
 Most recently, in the summer-fall of 2024, these included keynotes at Carleton College's Day of Digital Humanities, Lafayette College AI Literacy Across the Curriculum, and Austin College's A.J.
 Carlson Lecture.

 Elkins speaks on a wide range of AI topics to diverse audiences both within the US and internationally.
 In February 2025 she was a featured speaker on "How agentic behavior, reasoning, and emotional intelligence upend previous notions of human exceptionalism" for the Khan Institute at Smith College which supports interdisciplinary research.
 That same month, she was the keynote for domestic and global public engaged action research hosted by Global Lab for the Global School at Worcester Polytechnic Institute.
 Elkins spoke on the connections between AI ethics, regulation, and interdisciplinary human-centered AI research at Rally Innovation 2025, a global cross-sector innovation conference that convenes visionary leaders, investors, entrepreneurs, educators, and other stakeholders.
 In October 2025, Elkins presented "The Power of Connection: Leveraging Technology for Humanistic Medical Education" for continuing medical education credits in Doha for Weill Cornell Medicine-Qatar.
 Also in October 2025, she was a featured speaker for the Education Guild in the OpenAI Forum in San Francisco, CA.

 Elkins has been a panelist on interdisciplinary AI conversations with thought leaders from diverse fields.
 She discussed language, epistemology and the ethics of AI with Ned Block, Francesca Rossi, and Dennis Yi Tenen in October 2022.
 Elkins debated AI generative art with co-panelist Boris Eldagsen (winner of Sony World Photography Award 2023) and Shane Balkowitsch on Al Jazeera in April 2023.
 She presented her perspectives on emotions at the intersection of AI and literature with experts Rosalind Picard, Joseph LeDoux, and Mabel Berezin.
 She discussed what gets lost in machine translation on the podcast Merging Minds.

 She is the AI industry expert for Bloomberg's new AI Strategy Course launched 2024.
 She serves as CAIO of HumanCentricLabs emphasizing humane applications of AI in the workplace.
+In December 2025, Elkins co-hosted an OpenAI forum on "AI and Academic Research" with Kevin Weil (VP of OpenAI for Science) and two other researchers in interdisciplinary human-centered AI including Leonardo Impett.